frank3en/practice-css/README.md

 ## WRITE AND COMPILE SASS LOCALLY

 ## CONVERT THE LENGTH UNIT TO REM

 [GIT🌲](https://github.com/iamfrank3en/practice-css/commit/cd16eae667c8eaaf8f1525c1c32d665e0cc97a5e)

 ## CONVERT CSS TO SCSS WHILE USING BEM(BLOCK ELEMENT MODIFIER)

 ## CSS ARCHITECTURE

+## something important

+1. we can't animate some values, like `display:none`, cuz it has no numberic value.